 Advanced Heart Failure Section

 Relias Learning is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

-This activity is in effect for 36 months from the date of the publication.
+This activity in effect for 36 months after the date of publication.